badamrussell/photos-web-ui/README.md

 remaining
 - Add typescript
 - add gutters between photos
-- show current page in top-right of screen
-  - grabbing that will allow you to scroll through the variouse pages
-  - pexels curated api looks to have 8000 results.
-80 per page. so 100 pages.
 - placeholder images while loading?
 - add more photos
   - sections could just be page requests.
 THere are no